Radiative Transfer Techniques

 - 3 wind speeds of 2, 6, and

-This grid of inputs required about 332 million solutions of the radiative transfer equation, which was done at 14 selected wavelengths between and .
+This grid of inputs required about 332 million solutions of the vector radiative transfer equation.
 These calculations required many months of computer time, but they need be done only once.

 There are assumptions in the TAFKAA calculations that limit its applicability or accuracy.
 The water-leaving radiance is assumed to be Lambertian; this excludes modeling multiple scattering eﬀects between the water-leaving radiance and the atmosphere.
 It is assumed that the viewing geometry avoids direct sun glint; thus TAFKAA cannot correct sun glint in an image.
 The surface reﬂectance calculations for background sky radiance cannot correct for swell eﬀects.
 The code does not interpolate in wind speed.
 Nevertheless, given the needed atmospheric information, TAFKAA provides adequate atmospheric corrections for a wide range of imagery and environmental conditions.
 However, as with any such model, if the inputs do not describe the imaged environment, the TAFKAA corrections can be poor.